Welcome to ONE

 ONEIG leadership members are truly a welcoming and supportive group and we definitely walk the talk of being "all in it together".
 We are at different places in our geography, nursing practice background, eco-awareness, and professional and leadership experiences BUT we all have in common a super huge love of people, the natural world and basically making the world a better place because we love it so much.
-Get in touch with us via social media or email: oneigrnao@gmail.com to find out about a new learning adventure.
+Get in touch with us via email: oneigrnao@gmail.com to find out about how to join the team.

 “Action on behalf of life transforms.
 Because the relationship between self and the world is reciprocal, it is not a question of first getting enlightened or saved and then acting.
 As we work to heal the earth, the earth heals us.” - Robin Wall Kimmerer, author of Braiding Sweetgrass